Please Note: While all reasonable efforts have been made to match the official copy kept in the church office, there may be differences.

 SECTION A. THE CHURCH GOVERNMENT.

 The government of this church shall be vested in the membership and executed through duly elected officers and committees in accord with all the provisions of this Constitution.
 All positions, including the Pastor, requiring election by the church shall be considered officers.
 All officers shall have the qualifications set forth in Romans 12:11, Colossians 3:17,23, and Titus 3:8,14.
 Officers shall have a knowledge of and concern for their office, and shall administer the duties of the office in accordance with the instruction set forth in Matthew 20:25-28.
-All officers, except the Pastor and Elders, shall be chosen from those who have been members of the church for at least one year and are 21 years of age or older.
+All officers, except the Pastor and Elders, shall be chosen from those who have been full active members of the church for at least one year.
 No member shall serve as an Elder and Deacon simultaneously.
 In order to ensure a Christian example and a living testimony, all officers, members of committees, teachers of church- sponsored Bible studies and classes, Sunday School teachers and Sunday School officers shall be thoroughly examined by the Elders as to their spiritual and moral qualifications.

 SECTION B. THE PASTORS.